aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 ## Testing

-You must publish a new application version to the ECR repository to test our solution.
+You must publish a new application version to the ECR repository to test the solution.
 The latest version should match the semver pattern (`>1.2.3`) that is specified in the `config.json` file inside the S3 bucket.

 1. Update hello world application, by opening `templates\index.html` and changing `And we're live, one more time!` to `And we're live, one more time! v1.2.4` in line #183
 2. Build the docker image, tag and push it to the ECR repository.